 The declaration and payment of dividends on the Corporation's shares is within the discretion on the Board of Directors.
 The Board of Directors will determine if and when dividends should be paid in the future based on all relevant circumstances, including the desirability of maintaining capital to finance further growth of the Corporation and the Corporation's financial position at the relevant time.
-As publicly disclosed in connection with the Arrangement, the Corporation intends to pay a dividend of \$0.58 per Common Share per annum, payable on a quarterly basis.
+As publicly disclosed, the Corporation intends to pay a dividend of \$0.58 per Common Share per annum, payable on a quarterly basis and the dividend rate applicable to the Series A Shares.
+See "Description of Capital Structure - Series A Shares and Series B Shares".